 Summary

-This entry has discussed the importance of foregrounding gender in age studies, suggesting that age and gender work together to naturalise and obscure a range of inequalities.
-It also suggests that a temporal dimension is crucial to understanding gender as a structure, just as a gendered dimension is crucial to understanding the age system.
+Foregrounding gender in age studies is important in order to demonstrate how age and gender work together to naturalise and obscure a range of inequalities.
+Furthermore, a temporal dimension is crucial to understanding gender as a structure, just as a gendered dimension is crucial to understanding the age system.

 Cross-references

-Decline and progress narrative; gendered ageing and sexuality in audiovisual culture; employment and retirement; feminist theory and later life; gender equality in later life; gender disparities in later life.
+Decline and progress narrative; gendered ageing and sexuality; employment and retirement; feminist theory and later life; gender equality in later life; gender disparities in later life.

 References